|Location||London, United Kingdom|

 For more information about receiving credits for your study abroad, visit Earning credits abroad.

 Exchange students can apply for either on-campus or off-campus housing, though they are encouraged to apply for on-campus accommodations because student housing is an exceptional way to meet British students and to integrate into campus life.
-On-campus housing can consist of a single or shared room with or without catering.
-Note, however, that university housing is not guaranteed due to limited availability.
+On-campus housing can consist of a single or shared room in a dorm with or without catering.
+Self-catered dorms are often apartment-style, so students in those halls cook often.
+Note, however, that university housing is only guaranteed for those doing exchange for the whole year due to limited availability.